agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 Our approach allows us to identify, within this corpus, the sentences most closely associated with the words "rational" and "rationality" and, by extension, the articles most likely to engage with rationality in one way or another.
-This procedure necessarily involves setting similarity thresholds to determine when a sentence or an article can be considered sufficiently "close."
-By retaining approximately 500,000 sentences for the textual analysis and 29,000 articles for the bibliometric analysis, we deliberately opted for a broad initial corpus.
-Higher thresholds would have reduced these numbers and restricted the material to discussions more narrowly centered on rationality.
-Our methodological choice was instead to cast a wide net at the outset, in order to preserve flexibility for subsequent stages of analysis.

-This choice is central to the interest of the unsupervised methods we deploy.
 By allowing the algorithms to identify dozens of semantic clusters and bibliometric communities within short temporal windows (eight years or a decade), and by then aggregating these groupings over time and characterizing them through multiple indicators, we can conduct analyses at different scales.
 This makes it possible both to *zoom out*, by examining the overall configuration of clusters across periods, and to *zoom in*, by focusing on subsets of clusters more directly concerned with rationality.
 As shown in the previous section, a panoramic view that considers all semantic clusters may initially include groups that appear only loosely connected to rationality---especially in the early decades.
 While examining these clusters can be informative for understanding the broader intellectual context, the analyst can also foreground more explicitly rationality-oriented clusters when addressing more targeted research questions.
 This flexibility is only possible because the initial corpus is sufficiently inclusive, reducing the risk of overlooking relevant developments.
 More generally, our approach allows the scale of analysis to be adjusted to the question at hand, rather than imposing it ex ante.

 We want to conclude by drawing several general methodological and historiographic claims from the approaches developed in this article.